Angrones/Glimmer-and-Gloom/README.md

 ---
 **Q:** When I started the Script, I got a "_IndexError: list assignment index out of range/IndexError: list index out of range_" error.

-**A:** This is because your PNGs are not taken from your screen's G&G board.
-The PNGs **must** be direct screenshot of _your_ board in order to represent the tiles, make sure to read [Confidence & PNGs](https://github.com/HjOtal-1/Glimmer-and-Gloom/blob/master/README.md#confidence--pngs) Section for more information.
+**A:** This is because your PNGs are not taken from how your screen displays the G&G board.
+The PNGs **must** be direct screenshot of _your_ board display in order to represent the tiles, make sure to read [Confidence & PNGs](https://github.com/HjOtal-1/Glimmer-and-Gloom/blob/master/README.md#confidence--pngs) Section for more information.

 ---
 **Q:** When I starter the Script, I got a "_TypeError: 'Nonetype' object is not subscriptable_" error.